4tedward/BluetoothAndroidControllerAdafruitV2/README.md

 # BluetoothAndroidControllerAdafruitV2

 This project is an android app that sends messages to a bluetooth HC-06 module.
-I used this app along with another one of my repositories--an arduino sketch, ArduinoAndroid, to control four bidirectional motors connected to an Adafruit motor V2 motor shield.
+I used this app along with another one of my repositories--an arduino sketch, ArduinoAndroid, to control four bidirectional motors connected to an arduino uno via an Adafruit V2 motor shield.
 To set up the app, simply change the address in MainActivity to the address of your HC-06 module.

+A blog post with a video showing this app in progress is coming!